leaningtech/labs/sites/cheerpx/src/content/docs/12-reference/00-CheerpX-Linux-create.md

 ## Returns

 `CheerpX.Linux.create` returns a [Promise] which is resolved once the CheerpX Linux environment is fully initialized and ready to use.
+The resolved value is a `CheerpX.Linux` instance that provides methods for interacting with the CheerpX environment.

 ## Options